Defending You Against Sexual Misconduct Allegations

 If the alleged victim reports the incident to the police, the District Attorney’s Office may initiate a formal criminal investigation into the allegations.
 The District Attorney’s Office may, or may not, coordinate its investigation with that of the college or university.
 Should the District Attorney’s Office choose to prosecute the client, the criminal trial will likely occur many months, if not years, after the school’s disciplinary hearing and decision.

-If the criminal case is resolved, either by way of a dismissal or acquittal, prior to the college or university becoming aware of the allegations, the college or university may, nevertheless, initiate disciplinary proceedings.
+If the criminal case is resolved, either by way of a dismissal or acquittal, prior to the college or university becoming aware of the allegations, the college or university may, nevertheless, initiate disciplinary proceedings and punish the student for any alleged transgression of the college’s rules – even following graduation.

 Title IX: Sexual Misconduct Disciplinary Proceedings